mak-1007/BlueMark/README.md

 Managing attendance in educational institutions is still largely a manual process, which often leads to inefficiencies, human errors, paperwork burden, difficulty in maintaining past records, and lack of instant access to attendance data.

-**BlueMark** is an Android-based attendance management application designed to overcome these challenges by enabling teachers or administrators to mark attendance of all students present in a classroom or designated area with a **single tap using Bluetooth technology**.
+**BlueMark** is an Android-based attendance management application designed to overcome these challenges by enabling teachers or administrators to mark student attendance automatically using **Bluetooth-based proximity detection**.

 ---

 ## 📌 Project Overview

-BlueMark modernizes the traditional attendance system by using **Bluetooth-based proximity detection** along with **GPS validation** to automatically mark student attendance.
+BlueMark modernizes the traditional attendance system by using **Bluetooth Classic** to detect nearby student devices and mark attendance during an active session.

-The system eliminates manual roll calls and provides a **contactless, real-time, and reliable attendance solution** for educational institutions.
+The system eliminates manual roll calls and provides a **contactless, fast, and reliable** attendance solution for classrooms and academic environments.

-Teachers can start an attendance session, and nearby student devices are detected automatically, ensuring fast and accurate attendance marking.
+Teachers or administrators can start an attendance session, and nearby student devices are detected automatically, ensuring quick and efficient attendance marking.

 ---